jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

   </tr>
   <tr>
     <td align="center">Input Layer</td>
-    <td>The feature class from which ArcGIS Online will create the buffers.</td>
+    <td align="center">The feature class from which ArcGIS Online will create the buffers.</td>
   </tr>
   <tr>
     <td align="center">Buffer Size</td>
-    <td>the distance that will be used to measure the space in between the features in the input layer the edge of the buffers.</td>
+    <td align="center">The distance that will be used to measure the space in between the features in the input layer the outer edge of each buffer.</td>
   </tr>
   <tr>
     <td align="center">Output (Result) Layer Name</td>
-    <td>The name of the new feature class containing polygons representing the buffers.</td>
+    <td align="center">The name of the new feature class containing polygons representing the buffers.</td>
   </tr>
 </table>